blockpass-org/legal-documents/privacy-policy.md

-# PRIVACY POLICY
+## PRIVACY POLICY

-Version 3.0 ︱Effective from 4 October 2019
+###### Version 3.0 ︱Effective from 4 October 2019

-**Updates**
+### Updates

 We have updated our Privacy Policy to make sure:

 **The Policy reflects the latest changes made to our products.**

+### Overview

 This policy sets out how we will use, store, share and protect the information we collect about you when you visit our website or App, use our products or services, or otherwise interact with us and how you may access and control the information.
 In this policy, “**Blockpass**” or “**we**” refers to Blockpass IDN Limited of Suite 1701-02 17F FWD Financial Centre, 308 Des Voeux Road, Central, Hong Kong (together with our subsidiaries) and “**Platform**” means our website at https://www.blockpass.org/ and our software, namely Blockpass App.

 In this policy, “**personal information**” refers to any data, information, or combination of data and information that is provided by you to us, or through your use of our products or services, that relates to an identifiable individual.
 Please read this Privacy Policy carefully and ensure that you understand it.
 Your continued use of the products and/or services is deemed as acceptance of our Privacy Policy.

-**What this Policy covers**
+### What this Policy covers

 This Privacy Policy applies only to your use of Blockpass App and Blockpass website, including newsletter subscription and any promotion/offers we make available from time to time.
 It does not extend to any websites that are linked to or from our site (whether we provide those links or whether they are shared by other users).
 We have no control over how your data is collected, stored or used by third party websites you connect to and we advise you to check the privacy policies of any such websites before providing any data to them.

-**Your Blockpass ID**
+### Your Blockpass ID

-###### Stage 1 - Creating your Blockpass digital identity
+#### Stage 1 - Creating your Blockpass digital identity

 To create a digital identity with Blockpass all we need is for you to submit your email address.

-###### Stage 2 - Getting verified
+#### Stage 2 - Getting verified

 To get verified you will need to add your personal information such as name, address, photographic and video ID.
 To enhance the accuracy of your digital identity you may be required to provide additional data, such as date of birth, copy of ID, citizenship information, country of residence, among others which may include video verification.
 Under your instructions and consent we will share the data to be verified.

-###### Stage 3 - Registering with third party services
+#### Stage 3 - Registering with third party services

 Now that you are verified, you are able to use your Blockpass ID to register with third party service providers (“merchants”).
 Different merchants may require different types of information and you have control over your data during onboarding procedures.
 We will seek your consent  to share the relevant data with the merchants so you can access the merchant’s services.

 You can edit and review your personal information directly in the App.
 If you choose to cancel your account with us we will delete your information unless we are prevented to do so by law and to prevent fraud and money laundering.
 Your personally identifiable information will not be sold or shared with third parties, except as necessary for the provision of the services to you, to prevent fraud or money laundering and assist law enforcement in accordance with this Privacy Policy.

-**What information we collect about you**
+### What information we collect about you

 We collect the following types of information about you:

-* account and profile information that you provide when you register for an account or sign up for our products or services, for example your name, date of birth and gender, residential address, email address, telephone number(s) (collectively, “**Account** **Data**”);
+* account and profile information that you provide when you register for an account or sign up for our products or services, for example your name, date of birth and gender, residential address, email address, telephone number(s) (collectively, “**Account Data**”);

-* information you provide through support channels, for example when you report a problem to us or interact with our support team, including any contact information, documentation, or screenshots (collectively, “**Support** **Data**”);
+* information you provide through support channels, for example when you report a problem to us or interact with our support team, including any contact information, documentation, or screenshots (collectively, “**Support Data**”);

-* communication, marketing, and other preferences that you set when you set up your account or profile, or when you participate in a survey or a questionnaire that we send you (collectively, “**Preference** **Data**”);
+* communication, marketing, and other preferences that you set when you set up your account or profile, or when you participate in a survey or a questionnaire that we send you (collectively, “**Preference Data**”);

-* information about your device or connection, for example your internet protocol (IP) address, log-in data, browser type and version, time-zone setting, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our products or services and information we collect through cookies and other data collection technologies (please read our Cookies Policy for details) (collectively, “**Technical** **Data**”);
+* information about your device or connection, for example your internet protocol (IP) address, log-in data, browser type and version, time-zone setting, browser plug-in types and versions, operating system and platform, and other technology on the devices you use to access our products or services and information we collect through cookies and other data collection technologies (please read our Cookies Policy for details) (collectively, “**Technical Data**”);
 * blockchain addresses; and

-* Information about your use of or visit to our Platform, for example your clickstream to, through, and from our Platform, products you viewed, used, or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), or methods to browse away from the page. (collectively, “**Usage** **Data**”).
+* Information about your use of or visit to our Platform, for example your clickstream to, through, and from our Platform, products you viewed, used, or searched for, page response times, download errors, length of visits to certain pages, page interaction information (such as scrolling, clicks, and mouse-overs), or methods to browse away from the page. (collectively, “**Usage Data**”).

 Without this information, we may not be able to provide you with our products or services (or with all of the features and functionality offered by our products or services) or to respond to queries or requests that you submit to us.